 Do you have a personal problem that you need help with?
 KISS is here to help, with Dr Sarah.
 A clinical child psychologist specialising in adolescent issues, Dr Sarah is always on hand to offer her advice.

-“I’m heading off to college next year and I’m worried about leaving my mam, as it’s just me and her at home.
+“I’m heading off to college this month and I’m worried about leaving my mam, as it’s just me and her at home.
 If I get my dream course, I’ll be moving to Galway and won’t see her as much.
 We haven’t got any family in Kerry, where we live, so I’m worried about her being sad and lonely.
 Is there anything I can do to make sure she will be okay?”

 Dr Sarah Says: